Shaheen falcon: In culture

 In Pakistani literature, the shaheen has a special association with the poetry of the country's national poet, Allama Iqbal.
-It also appears on the official seal of the Pakistan Air Force logo, and is used as a nickname for the Pakistani cricket team.
+It is regarded as the state bird of Pakistan, and appears on the official seal of the Pakistan Air Force logo.
+It is also used as a nickname for the Pakistani cricket team, and the Pakistan national football team.

 A misprinted 1992 Indian stamp in a "birds of prey" series showed a picture of an osprey, with the incorrect denomination and the name Shahin Kohila, the Hindi name for female shaheen falcons; one of these stamps sold for £11,500 in a 2011 London auction.